Hyperbolic domains in real Euclidean spaces: Localization theorems for the minimal pseudometric

 In the proof of Theorem \ref{th:loc1} we shall need the following lemma.

-\begin{lemma} Let $K$ be a nonempty compact set in the circle $\T=\{|z|=1\}=b\D$, and let $v(z)$ be the positive harmonic function on $\D$ whose boundary values on $\T$ agree with the characteristic function of $K$.
+\begin{lemma} Let $K$ be a nonempty compact set in the circle $\T=b\D =\{|z|=1\}$, and let $v(z)$ be the positive harmonic function on $\D$ whose boundary values on $\T$ agree with the characteristic function of $K$.
+Let $|K|$ denote the normalized Lebesgue measure of $K$.
 Then, for any $\mu \in (0,1)$ we have that